Ao-senXiong/securityChecker/README.md

 Yes, if the feature is not covered by subtyping relationship of basetypechecker then there would definitely be false positives.
 And if the type rules implemented are wrong, there would be false negatives.
+False positives, e.g., there is no false use of assignment, return and et al.
+However, the checker still issues compile time error.
+False negatives, e.g., if the user try to assign an @Untrusted value to @Safe variable, the checker did not issue any error at compile time which causes security vulnerability at run time.
 ##### Any observations about the Checker Framework
 I find it I could not assign value to variable when my checker is on.